 During November 2016, we approved a strategic alliance with Five Star.
 Mr. Arnold, our Chief Executive Officer, and Mr. Chadwick, both stockholders and members of our Board, are also stockholders and members of the board of directors of Five Star.
 Pursuant to Sharecare's strategic alliance with Five Star, Sharecare and Five Star developed a customer service training application which used our voice technology software and have recently collaborated in connection with Sharecare's Health Security product.
-Five Star made payments in the aggregate amount of approximately \$367,000, \$180,000, and \$237,000 during the years ended December 31, 2022, 2021 and 2020, respectively, with respect to leasing of certain office space from us.
-In addition, Sharecare accounts receivable from Five Star as of December 31, 2022 was approximately \$45,000.
+Five Star made a payment in the aggregate amount of approximately \$45,000 during the year ended December 31, 2023, with respect to leasing of certain office space from us.

 The Series A Preferred Stock is held by a customer that employed Mr. Ronanki, a member of our Board, until April 2023.
-As of December 31, 2022 and 2021, \$3.1 million and \$5.0 million, respectively, in receivables were outstanding from this related party.
-Additionally, as of December 31, 2022 and 2021, long-term assets included \$0 and \$5.5 million, respectively, and current assets included \$4.8 million and \$1.7 million, respectively, associated with this related party.
-Long-term and current assets were related to a non-cash payment received for up front research and development costs related to the issuance of the Series A Preferred Stock.
-For the years ended December 31, 2022, 2021, and 2020, the Company paid \$2.0 million, \$1.8 million, and \$1.3 million related to administration fees and stop-loss coverage for employee health insurance.
-Revenues recognized from the customer for each of the years ended December 31, 2022, 2021, and 2020 totaled, \$20.3 million, \$17.3 million, and \$3.9 million, respectively.
+Revenues recognized from the customer during the year ended December 31, 2023 totaled \$18.9 million.
+As of December 31, 2023, \$13.0 million in receivables were outstanding from this former related party.
+Additionally, as of December 31, 2023, current assets included \$0 associated with this related party.
+For the year ended December 31, 2023, the Company paid \$0 related to administration fees and stop-loss coverage for employee health insurance to this former related party.